lkoepsel/findpi/README.md

 def find_ip_file():
-    IP_file = "hello_ip.txt"  # Name of the file containing the IP address
+    IP_file = "findpi_ip.txt"  # Name of the file containing the IP address
     # List of directories to search
     dirs_to_check = ["/boot", "/boot/firmware"]